Every LLM starts with amnesia

 Predicate consistency ≥ 0.85

-Core thesis: a memory compiler with explicit ranking, graph traversal, and audit logging produces better context packages than simple top-k vector retrieval.
-The MVP exists to prove or disprove that thesis.
+The thesis: a memory compiler with explicit ranking, graph traversal, and audit logging produces better context packages than simple top-k vector retrieval.
+The dashboard is where that thesis is proven or disproven on a continuous basis.